Wafflol/Obsidian/Misc/README.md

-# Your Program Name
+# Equate

 ## Description

-Briefly describe your program and its purpose.
-Mention that it takes in variables, an equation, and calculates uncertainties along with the values of the equation.
+Equate takes in a function and its variables, and then, using the general uncertainty equation, it returns the uncertainty formula for the function

 ## Features